 - 4. Jury Instructions and Verdict Forms Each party should include proposed jury instructions (the entire instruction, not just the CACI number) and verdict forms in the Joint Trial Notebook.
 If special verdict forms are proposed, please ensure they are complete and contain no inconsistencies.
 This court generally favors the exclusive use of CACI instructions unless CACI completely fails to cover the subject.
 The court will pre-instruct the jury with applicable instructions from the CACI 100 series before opening statements.
 The court will give the substantive jury instructions before closing arguments and the procedural instructions from the CACI 5000 series after closing arguments. - 5.
-Voir Dire This court uses the eight-pack method of jury selection, and normally seats 14 jurors with two non-designated alternate jurors.
-A long trial estimate may result in more alternates.
+Voir Dire This court uses the eight-pack method of jury selection, and normally seats 14 or 16 jurors with 2 or 4 non-designated alternate jurors.
 Alternates will be selected by lot at the conclusion of the trial.
 Peremptory challenges should be addressed only to the group of potential jurors in the jury box.
 The court will conduct the initial voir dire of prospective jurors using applicable questions contained in Standard 3.25 of the Judicial Council's Standards of Judicial Administration.
 In the typical case, counsel should conduct their voir dire within 40 minutes for the first group of potential jurors, and within 20 minutes for each subsequent group.
 Counsel may have more time if the case warrants it.